-3. Enclosed Theater Rooms vs. Open TV Spaces
+2. Enclosed Theater Rooms Vs. Open TV Spaces

 When it comes to designing a basement media room, homeowners have two options; an enclosed theater room or an open TV space.
 A theater room is generally for the real enthusiast.
-They want all the adornments that would enhance the experience: enclosed walls, plush reclining seats, a projection screen, surround sound, maybe even a popcorn machine.
-An open TV space is more casual and cheaper to set up.
-It actually feels more like a living room theater because it resembles an ordinary living room with media equipment added.
+They want all the adornments that would enhance the experience: enclosed walls, plush reclining seats, a projection screen, surround sound, LED floor lighting and maybe even a popcorn machine.
+An open TV space is more casual and much more cost effective to set up.
+It actually feels more like a living room because it resembles a typical living room with media equipment added.

 The traditional theater room has been the dream for most homeowners.
-But considering the cost and stress of setting one up and the increasing appeal of open concept design, 2017 will see more homeowners opting for open TV spaces.
+But considering the cost and stress of setting one up and the increasing appeal of open concept design and will see more homeowners opting for open TV spaces.

 They could even be integrated with kitchenettes or bar areas to create a full entertainment area.
 Granted, an open TV space does not have the same secluded feel and immersion as a closed theater but it has its own upsides.

-Creating an extra bedroom for the in-laws in the basement is all well and good.
-But for families where in-laws visit often, you might want to go bigger.
-One of the hottest basement design trends for 2017 involves creating full guest suites for in-laws.
-Of course the size and complexity of such a suite will depend on your budget and available basement space.
+Creating an extra space for guests is a popular basement design choice.
+One of the hottest basement design trends involves creating full guest suites.
+These suites can be for family or friends that come to visit.
+Within the suite, homeowners often have bedrooms, a bathroom, and a wet bar.
+Of course, the size and complexity of such a suite will depend on your budget and available basement space.

-A basic suite can contain a basic arrangement that includes the bedroom and bathroom.
-Something a bit more expansive would perhaps include a lounge area alongside the bedroom or a morning bar close to the bathroom.
+A basic suite generally includes the bedroom and a bathroom on-suite.
+Something a bit more generous would perhaps include a lounge area alongside the bedroom or a morning bar close to the bathroom.
 If you have a really large basement, you could design a full suite with a living room, kitchenette, multiple bedrooms and state of the art bathroom(s).

 A walkout basement is different because not all of it is foundation walls are submerged underground.
 This feature is great for homes built on a sloping lot or hillside, meaning that only part of the basement is submerged under the ground.
 The advantage of such a basement is that it receives more natural light and can be accessed directly from the outside.

 But even the traditional submerged basement can be remodeled into something similar.
-In fact, a walkout basement is one of the emerging basement design trends for 2017.
-It requires a lot planning and you might need local permission, but the results are nothing short of amazing.
+In fact, a walkout basement is one of the emerging basement design trends for 2023.
+It requires a lot of planning and you might need local permission, but the results are nothing short of amazing.